rm3l/maoni/README.md

     - Listeners.
 Upon validation, Maoni calls the callbacks implementations you provided earlier.
     So you just have limitless possibilities for an integration with any other systems.

 Take a look at the [sample application](https://play.google.com/store/apps/details?id=org.rm3l.maoni) for a quick overview.

+## Motivations

+While working on a new version of [DD-WRT Companion](https://play.google.com/store/apps/details?id=org.rm3l.ddwrt), one my Android apps, I needed a simple yet pleasant way to collect users' feedbacks, along with some contextual information.
+I experimented with a simple dialog, then tried a bunch of other libraries, but did not find one with screenshot capturing capabilities, not vendor lock-in, and which is almost a no-brainer as to integrating with any remote services.

+So as a way to give back to the Open Source community, I decided to create Maoni as a separate library project.

+As a side note, Maoni is a Swahili word for comments or opinions.

 ## Sample App